Pathak501/Configuring-LB-among-two-VPC/README.md

 ELB= Elastic load balancer is basically used for efficiently manage traffic with high avaibility.

-there are three type of ELB available in AWS 1-Application Load Balancer 2-Network Load Balancer 3-Gatway Load Balancer
+there are three type of ELB available in AWS

+1-Application Load Balancer

+2-Network Load Balancer

+3-Gatway Load Balancer

- and one more outdated (Classic Load Balancer)
+And one more outdated (Classic Load Balancer)

 Load balancer distribute loads using